 How are the awards funded?

 The Civil Service Awards is cost neutral to the Civil Service as all costs are covered by delivery partner Dods Group Ltd, which funds the event through advertising and sponsorship.
 Profits raised beyond the amount needed to cover costs are shared between Dods and the Cabinet Office

 Why have some categories been changed?

-The awards have been refreshed and modernised to reflect the priorities of the Civil Service.
+Every year, the awards categories are reviewed, refreshed and modernised to reflect the priorities of the Civil Service.

 How many categories are there?

 This year there are 13 award categories which reflect the key themes across government.

 Who should I contact if I have any questions about the Awards process?